vippsas/vipps-recurring-api/vipps-recurring-api.md

 Instead of setting a price when drafting a new agreement, the new `suggestedMaxAmount` field is set to what the maximum price could be each interval.
-`suggestedMaxAmount` is then presented to the user when accepting an agreement, as a suggestion that indicates the maxmium price that could potentially be charged within each interval.
+`suggestedMaxAmount` is then presented to the user when accepting an agreement, as a suggestion that indicates the maximum price that could potentially be charged within each interval.

-The user chooses a max amount themselves when accepting the agreement, but we recomended the user to choose the same amount as `suggestedMaxAmount`.
+The user chooses a max amount themselves when accepting the agreement, but we recommended the user to choose the same amount as `suggestedMaxAmount`.
 The max amount can at any time be changed by the user.
 What the user has picked as their max amount will be available in the `GET agreement` response.
 Its recommended that when you set the `suggestedMaxAmount`, that you set a realistic amount -